Now the slope can differ above and below the cutoff

 Selecting “bin” width

-Interaction terms: Include interactions between dummies and the running variable, joint F-test for the interaction terms
+Interaction approach: Include interactions between bin dummies and the running variable, then joint F-test on the interaction terms

-If F-test suggests significance, then we have too few bins and need to narrow the bin width.
+If significant, we have too few bins and should narrow the width.

 2. Balance